grap/openupgrade_wiki_backup/How-to-create-a-reference-database.md

-To run a test migration, Travis downloads a preinstalled database of the previous version from https://github.com/OCA/OpenUpgrade/releases/tag/databases.
+To run a test migration, the Github `Test` workflow downloads a preinstalled database of the previous version from https://github.com/OCA/OpenUpgrade/releases/tag/databases.
 This database has all Odoo core modules installed with demo data.

 ### Preparation